 Looking back in time, I think Balsamo made a good bet by taking me, because I poured the technique and motivation I had learned in SPQR onto his clients.
 Following which, I began travelling around the world with him to see and evaluate new technologies.
 He had a great passion for his work and I can remember vividly what I learned from him when I watched him deal with clients and tell them about upcoming new technologies that the facility was about to install.
 I think he gave me a master class in how to work commercially with particular attention to "customer care".

 In the meantime I was also working on many RAI projects, which earned me a certain notoriety within the sector.
-My graphic, aesthetic and editing talent, more and more evolved together with new technologies, and was used for "Disco-Ring", "Domenica In", "Mr. Fantasy", "Marco Polo" and "Appointment at the Cinema", among other things, and I also worked on the opening titles of the main RAI national news, TG1 and TG2.
+My graphic, aesthetic and editing talent, more and more evolved together with new technologies, and was used for "Disco-Ring", "Domenica In", "Mr. Fantasy", "Marco Polo" and "Appuntamento al Cinema", among other things, and I also worked on the opening titles of the main RAI national news, TG1 and TG2.

-After five years working in SBP the Milanese sirens who wanted to attract me to Milan, including my future wife, got the better of me, so I decided to move to the then "Milano da Bere", and which was especially lively in the television sector.
+After five years working in SBP the constant presence of clients from Milan got the better of me, so I decided to move to the City which was especially lively in the television sector.
 I decided to set up my own company in Milan, because I thought that there was room to create a new, more modern reality in the City.